 The objective of the Management Development Programme is to equip automotive managers with the necessary competence to not only implement their organisations’ strategic objectives, but to help them build their skills in managing people.

 This Graduate Development Programme is aimed recent graduates new to the automotive industry, equipping them with a broad understanding of the automotive industry.

 Team Leader Training

 Team Leader training empowers first line managers to assume responsibility and drive change within their organisations through a clear set of best practice principles.
-This is accredited with merSETA and gives learners the opportunity to receive a National Certificate in Production Technology.
 The NQF level 3 aligned learnership is aimed at team leaders who are or will be responsible for leading a team in meeting defined objectives.

 Youth Development Programme